raymondxu/RaymondXu.github.io/README.md

-#####This is my personal website that I've been using to explore HTML, CSS, and Javascript.
-As a result, it is perpetually a work in progress and may have functionality bugs or lack responsiveness.
-Thanks.
+#####This is my personal website that I've been building to explore HTML, CSS, and Javascript.
+As a result, please view it as a work in progress rather than a final product.